-2022 Summer Reading Assignment - Students Entering AP Language and Composition
+Summer Reading Assignment for AP Language and Composition

-Hello, and welcome to AP Language and Composition!
+Welcome to AP Language and Composition!
 In preparation for the upcoming school year and for the AP exam administered in May, all AP Language students are required to complete a summer reading assignment.
-Please be sure to pay attention to the details below!
+Please pay attention to the details below.

-Summer Assignment:
+Summer Reading Assignment:

-- FIRST: Purchase a copy of The Narrative of the Life of Frederick Douglass by Frederick Douglass - SECOND: Complete the study guide included with the AP Language Summer Reading Assignment - Print out the study guide and HAND WRITE your responses. - DO NO BEGIN READING THE TEXT until you have read over the study guide!
-The study guide will prompt you to being reading your novel after you have completed a few introductory assignments. - Along with reading the text, the study guide will have 5 assignments to be completed: - Background research and chart completion (charts within study guide) - Guided annotation (to be completed in your copy of the summer reading text) - Appeals chart completion (chart within study guide) - Tone chart completion (chart within study guide) - Active verb identification and paragraph completion (within study guide)
+- FIRST: Purchase a copy of The Narrative of the Life of Frederick Douglass by Frederick Douglass. - SECOND: Complete the study guide included with the AP Language Summer Reading Assignment. - Print out the study guide and HAND WRITE your responses. - DO NOT BEGIN READING THE TEXT until you have read over the study guide!
+The study guide will prompt you to begin reading your novel after you have completed a few introductory assignments. - Along with reading the text, the study guide will have five assignments to be completed: - Background research and chart completion (charts within study guide) - Guided annotation (to be completed in your copy of the summer reading text) - Appeals chart completion (chart within study guide) - Tone chart completion (chart within study guide) - Active verb identification and paragraph completion (within study guide)